 Licensing will help identify irresponsible landlords who impact negatively on the reputation of responsible landlords.
 It will assist landlords that are not familiar with all the requirements for establishing a rental business with what they need to do.
+It aims to:

-It aims to raise conditions and management standards, improve tenancy arrangements and help tackle anti-social behaviour
+- raise conditions and management standards

+- improve tenancy arrangements

+- help tackle antisocial behaviour

-The council hopes that landlords will see the commercial benefit of being able to advertise their properties as licensed by the council.
+We hope that landlords will see the commercial benefit of being able to advertise their properties as licensed by the council.

 We hope that the scheme will encourage landlords to come forward seeking a licence.
-Non-compliant landlords will run the risk of legal proceedings when they are discovered.

-The council hopes that the scheme will contribute to a reduction in the incidences of fly-tipping and anti-social behaviour.
+Noncompliant landlords will run the risk of legal proceedings when they are discovered.
+We also hope that the scheme will contribute to a reduction in the incidences of fly tipping and anti-social behaviour.